-The air filter element is inside the box on the passenger's side of the engine compartment.
+The air cleaner element is inside the box on the passenger's side of the engine compartment.
 To replace it:

-- 1. Loosen the four bolts and remove the filter housing cover. - 2.
-Remove the old air filter element.
-Clean the inside of the filter housing with a damp rag.
+- 1. Loosen the four bolts and remove the air cleaner housing cover. - Remove the old air cleaner element.
+Clean the inside of the air cleaner housing with a damp rag.

-- Place the new air cleaner element in the housing. - 4.
-Reinstall the housing cover, tighten the four bolts.
+- 3. Place the new air cleaner element in the air cleaner housing. - 4.
+Reinstall the air cleaner housing cover, tighten the four bolts.